carmen-chau/csc494-comp-graph/README.md

 2. Once done, using your terminal, in the root directory of this repo, do either `npm install` or `yarn install` to download dependencies

 3. To test if app runs, in the root directory, run `npm run dev`.
 Upon success, you should be able to see a graph displayed when you enter the path http://localhost:3000 on any browser window.

- Using this tool, users can explore how:

-- Forward pass, a process where the computation graph is evaluated systematically, calculates the neural network predictions
-- Backpropagation, a process where loss gradients are propagated backward through the computation graph, calculates how weights and biases should be adjusted to reduce model error.